whanley/RDF-tutorial/tutorial-text.md

 X As recorded by Rev'd Dr. S C Ewing ex US Consular Agent on the 20th day of June 1888
 ```

-You could even record the checks, circles, and crosses pencilled in on the left, though their meaning is uncertain.
-The names would be searchable in a document; statistics and other data work would have to be undertaken manually or using Python scripts.
-But this serial data was _already a database_ when it was produced more than a century ago, and it makes sense to transcribe it as data.
-So, how do we do this?
+You could even record the check marks, circles, and crosses pencilled in on the left, though their meaning is uncertain.
+The names would be searchable in such a document, but statistics and other data work would have to be undertaken manually or using Python scripts.
+Yet this serial register was _already a database_ when it was produced more than a century ago, and it makes sense to transcribe it _as data_.
+How might we do this in a more sophisticated way?

 ## The tabular, relational, and hierarchical options
+If you choose to record this list as chunks of information rather than linear text, you have several approaches to consider.

-The first approach to consider is to make a table out of this information, like so:
+A **first option** is to make a table out of this information, like so:

 {% include figure.html src="../images/spreadsheet-eg.png" caption="Tabular rendering of data" %}

 It's not clear how many columns to create, or which columns are appropriate, even for this single page.
-As it is, there are two dozen columns, and some information is still hidden.
+As it is, there are two dozen columns, and some information still remains hidden.
 Other pages of the register introduce still more categories.
 A complete table would have many dozens of columns.

-A second option is to turn the information into a relational database, for instance using Filemaker or Access.
+A **second option** is to turn the information into a relational database, for instance using Filemaker or Access.
 Each of the four heads of household on this page would have his or her own subsidiary table, listing information about his or her household.
+This approach would be rather time consuming, however, and it would be difficult to maintain a comprehensive view of the dataset.

-A third option would be to encode the page above using XML tags, marking information for machine extraction and counting using Python, for example.
+A **third option** would be to encode the page above using XML tags, marking information for machine extraction and counting.
 This would require the development of an elaborate and customized schema, however.
 The document would have to be carefully and consistently encoded in order to permit searches that would reveal, for example, the median number of children per household.

-Ultimately, it is hard to see that any of these approaches would save much effort over mere transcription.
-And if the historian wanted to share this data with a colleague, a lot of explanation would be necessary.
+Ultimately, it is hard to see that any of these approaches would save much effort over mere linear transcription.
+And if the historian wanted to share data in one of these formats with a colleague, a lot of explanation (metadata) would be necessary.

-In a case like this, a graph data approach might be useful.
+In a case like this, an RDF approach might be useful.

-## Making a small graph database
+## Making a small RDF database

+An RDF database is made up of three-part assertions called "triples."
+A shorthand that people use to describe the grammar of triples is "subject-verb-object" or "subject-predicate-object."
+This simple grammar can be applied to almost any statement:

+- This (1) is not (2) a pipe (3) .
+- Gillian Welch (1) was born in (2) the year 1967 (3) .
+- Coffee (1) contains (2) caffeine (3) .

-Turning this analog page into useable raw data is what computer scientists call "pre-processing."
-Let's go about this in a couple of steps, to show how the logic works.
+To make an RDF database from the register page from the US Consulate in Alexandria, we need to render it into triples.
+We'll go about the processing step-by-step to show how the logic works.
 Once you have a bit of experience, you can skip the preliminary steps.

 ### Step 1: List
 First, turn the linear text into a list.
 Every item on the list represents a person that you want to enter into the database.
 You want to record the name and various other details about each of these persons.
+For clarity, let's replace all of the "dittos" in the original with the names to which they refer.

 1. Mirzan Marie (left) (x)